mufajjul/staging_approval_mlops/README.md

 ## Policy Creation

-The Stages workflow is and and business specific logic can be enfored using Azure policy.
+The Stages workflow is and and business specific logic can be enforced using Azure policy.
 In this example, we are going to create a policy that enforces the correct order of stage transition.
-I.e, we move from Dev -> Test -> Production, and shoudl not allow Dev != prod
+I.e, we move from Dev -> Test -> Production, and should not allow Dev != prod

 Step 1:  Select Azure policy from portal.azure.com

 <img width="1267" alt="Screenshot 2022-07-05 at 12 16 22" src="https://user-images.githubusercontent.com/3224778/177315882-8d1b82e0-8d3e-4f37-bd27-6de322ae8d54.png">

 Step 2: Click on policy definition on the left, and select "+Policy definition".
-This will open up the oplicy authoring dialouge.
+This will open up the policy authoring dialog.

 <img width="1647" alt="Screenshot 2022-07-05 at 12 20 19" src="https://user-images.githubusercontent.com/3224778/177316439-5cd90ecd-7ecd-4b3f-bcc0-bc61e0f9399a.png">

 Please select the definition location, which would be the subscription you would like to use.
-Choose "existing category" and select "Maching learning".
+Choose "existing category" and select "Machine learning".
 By default, it provides a policy template.

 Here is a simple example that uses Tags as the stage property to apply policy.